-Understands and characterizes the effect of extreme environments on materials structure and properties to provide insights into mitigating these effects.
+The Materials in Extremes Section works to understand and characterize the effect of extreme environments on materials structure and properties to provide insights into mitigating these effects.

 This section encompasses the following research groups:

 Advanced Nuclear Materials Group — Understands the role of damage modes on the properties, structure and failure of structural materials and components for light water reactors, advanced fusion reactors, and DoD systems.

 Corrosion Science and Technology Group — Develops solutions to environmental degradation through application of fundamental mechanistic understanding, advanced characterization techniques, and laboratory simulation of extreme environments.